Skip to main content

 When an SBA loan is the right choice

-An SBA loan is the right call when you can wait, you'd qualify, and the use matches a long horizon: buying commercial real estate, acquiring a business, financing a major long-term expansion, purchasing large equipment with years of useful life, or consolidating expensive short-term debt into one low-cost, long-term loan.
+An SBA loan is the right call when you can wait, you'd qualify, and the use matches a long horizon: buying commercial real estate, acquiring a business (for example, buying or buying into a veterinary practice), financing a major long-term expansion, purchasing large equipment with years of useful life, or consolidating expensive short-term debt into one low-cost, long-term loan.
 When the dollars are the deciding factor and your timeline allows, SBA usually wins on cost by a wide margin.

 Keep reading